python/cpython/.github/ISSUE_TEMPLATE/feature.md

 **Pitch**

-(Please explain why this feature should be implemented and how it would be used.
+(Explain why this feature should be implemented and how it would be used.
 Add examples, if applicable.)

 **Previous discussion**